by Olga Dermott-Bond

 She knows now where she is going to spread his ashes.
 It has to be the beach at St. Andrews.
 She can feel the sting of sea salt already on her lips.
 Yes.
 And then she will finally let a little of this sadness swim into the North Sea away from her, and she will paddle her old bulgy ankles into the shock of cold water, feel something else, allow herself to find out some of the places in between.

 Olga is originally from Northern Ireland.
-A former Warwick Poet Laureate, she has had poetry and flash fiction published in a range of magazines including Rattle Magazine, Paper Swans Press and Reflex Fiction.
+A former Warwick Poet Laureate and winner of the BBC Proms Poetry competition, she has had poetry and flash fiction published in a wide range of magazines including Rattle Magazine, Paper Swans Press, Reflex Fiction, and Bath Flash Fiction Vol 3.
 In 2017 she was commended in the Winchester Poetry Prize and won the Forward/Emag creative-critical competition.
-Twitter @olgadermott.
+She is a teacher and has two daughters.